-Former Head Chef of critics' fave The Wapping Project, Cameron Emirali, teamed up with Luke Wilson for this restaurant in Soho.
-Expect "Modern European and there is a daily-changing menu that will concentrate on seasonality and fresh ingredients."
-And on top of that, one of the most impressive wine lists in town too.
+Former Head Chef of critics' fave The Wapping Project, Cameron Emirali, teamed up with Luke Wilson for this restaurant in Soho which has become a perennial Soho favourite.
+Expect a daily-changing menu that will concentrate on seasonality and fresh ingredients.
+And on top of that, a particularly good wine list too.

 One of the most successful example of street food vendors going permanent, this is one of the toughest places to grab a seat at in Soho.
 But when you do, the steamed milk buns that are at the heart of the menu make it all worthwhile.

 The original Barrafina moved from its Frith Street location to take up pride of place beside (and quite a chunk out of) Quo Vadis.
 This is the Spanish tapas brand's main location in Soho and features some of the best Spanish food in London, as well as great counter action.